tschaume/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 In contrast, while signac-flow requires using signac as the back-end, the data schema and details of the database usage are left entirely to the user, allowing much greater flexibility.
 In this respect, signac-flow is more comparable to something like Sacred, which enables the tracking of experiments through a workflow management like engine.
 However, signac offers the additional benefit of enabling multistep workflows in a transparent manner, and additionally, the ability to scale these workflows to HPC environments (**Make sure to verify this and include comparison to sacred**).
+**Remember that Sacred does not offer data management except through its workflow**

 The closest thing to replicating signac's capabilities would be an integrated setup utilizing datreant and Sacred.
 Since those pieces of software individually address the data and workflow components, it is possible to integrate them in a manner that affords sufficient flexibility to the user.